 • change in a law, rule or procedure used by the agency;

 • any other action considered appropriate in the circumstances (e.g. an apology or, in limited circumstances, financial compensation).

 Regardless of the outcome of an investigation, the Commonwealth Ombudsman informs the complainant of the results of the investigation and gives reasons for a recommendation or opinion.

 Although the Ombudsman cannot overturn an agency’s decision, he or she can seek to influence administrative decisions by making recommendations in a formal report in relation to an action that an agency has taken or should take in the future.

 However, it is not the norm for the Commonwealth Ombudsman to finalise an investigation by submitting a formal report.
 More commonly, the Ombudsman’s office expresses a preliminary view that there has been some agency error and suggests a remedy.
 In most cases, agencies accept this and act on the recommendation.

 The formal report process usually only arises when a matter is sufficiently important to public administration, or an agency refuses to implement recommendations made by the Ombudsman after an investigation.
-As long as the Ombudsman has formed an opinion relating to one or more of the defects mentioned in section 15(1) of the OA (Cth) (see list above) and considers that a recommendation should be made for remedial action or a change in law or procedure then they may make a report to the agency and government minister concerned.
-If, after that, adequate action is not taken then the Ombudsman may report to the prime minister and parliament.
+The Ombudsman may make a report to the relevant agency and government minister where they form an opinion relating to one or more of the errors mentioned in section 15(1) of the OA (Cth) (see list above) and consider that a recommendation should be made for remedial action or a change in law or procedure.
+If adequate action is not taken following a formal report, then the Ombudsman may report to the prime minister and parliament.